amryalafifi-stack/Bank-Sector-Risk-Market-Full-Analysis-/README.md

 This analysis reveals several critical relationships within the banking sector.
 The strongest driver of risk sentiment is market volatility, captured by the VIX, which consistently shows a negative correlation with XLF performance.
 When volatility rises, banking equities tend to weaken.
 Treasury yields, particularly the 10-year, also demonstrate a meaningful relationship with XLF, showing that changes in interest rate expectations can materially impact sector performance.

-Rolling metrics such as beta, Sharpe ratio, and drawdowns provide deeper insight into how risk and return characteristics shift over time.
-The drawdown analysis highlights periods of structural stress, while the Sharpe ratio reveals extended intervals where the risk-adjusted reward profile deteriorated.
-These findings support a view that banking equities behave cyclically and are highly sensitive to macroeconomic conditions.

 The AI-generated commentary further enhances interpretability by summarizing real-time market states, correlations, and directional risk indicators.
 This makes the framework suitable for both daily monitoring and long-term strategic reporting.